IanWONeill/runescape-classic-client/docs/ContentPacks.md

 #### [content6_ffffffffe997514b](./content6_ffffffffe997514b.md) - "landscape"

-This file is a [Jagex Archive](./JagexArchive.md) containing landscape data in .hei files.
+The [Jagex Archive](./JagexArchive.md) contains landscape data in .hei files.

+For a complete listing of all files in this archive, see [content6_ffffffffe997514b](./content6_ffffffffe997514b.md).

 #### [content7_3fc5d9e3](./content7_3fc5d9e3.md) - "members landscape"

-This file is a [Jagex Archive](./JagexArchive.md) containing landscape data in .hei files.
+The [Jagex Archive](./JagexArchive.md) contains landscape data in .hei files.

+For a complete listing of all files in this archive, see [content7_3fc5d9e3](./content7_3fc5d9e3.md).

 #### content8_ffffffffb03e2a0c - "2d graphics"

 #### [content9_ffffffffe0e19e2c](./content9_ffffffffe0e19e2c.md) - "3d models"

-This file is a [Jagex Archive](./JagexArchive.md) containing model data in .ob3 files.
+The [Jagex Archive](./JagexArchive.md) contains model data in .ob3 files.

 There are a couple interesting things of note about this content pack.
 - There are 25 unnamed/unused files in this archive.